raspiblitz/raspiblitz/README.md

 ## Build the SD Card Image

-A ready to use SD card image of the RaspiBlitz for your RaspberryPi is provided as download by us to get everbody started quickly.
+A ready to use SD card image of the RaspiBlitz for your RaspberryPi is provided as download by us to get everybody started quickly.
 But if you want to build that image yourself - here is a quick guide:

 * Get a fresh Rasbian RASPBIAN STRETCH WITH DESKTOP card image: [DOWNLOAD](https://www.raspberrypi.org/downloads/raspbian/)
 * Write image to a SD card: [TUTORIAL](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)